 The filling can be natural or synthetic.
 Both types of fillings have their own advantages and disadvantages.
 You should keep something in your mind, find that filling option that fits your needs, and match your requirements to fill power and fill weight.

 If you prefer a natural duck or goose down or feather one, check if it got a hypoallergenic treatment or go for wool or silk; they are hypoallergenic and natural at the same time.

-Synthetic comforters have the advantage that they are hypoallergenic for sure, and the alternative fillings usually are cheaper than the natural ones.
+Synthetic comforters have the advantage of being hypoallergenic for sure, and the alternative fillings are usually cheaper than natural ones.

 If you are unsure about different fillings’ features, Check out our detailed buyer’s guide about duvets.

 6. Pick the perfect size